pbinkley/microcopying_1940/index.markdown

 what we can expect, whether it is South America or Europe.
-I would like to ask the question, to what extent have the various curators of archival institutions been approached, and to what extent have they indicated a willingness and agreeableness <span style="page" id="page155">[p.155]</span> to letting us come in?
+I would like to ask the question, to what extent have the various curators of archival institutions been approached, and to what extent have they indicated a willingness and agreeableness <span class="page" id="page155">[p.155]</span> to letting us come in?
 Dr. Watson Davis has read to us a part of a communication which indicates this poor scholar working all alone would welcome a chance to have his materials permanently recorded.
 I suspect that may be a rather isolated